Investors Menu

 The performance assessment of the Board shall be reviewed annually according to the assessment guideline and procedure of the Company, and will be conducted by an external independent professional institution or a panel of external experts at least once every three years; the results will be referenced for nomination and election of the directors.

-Nomination and Election
+Nomination and Election |

 The Company shall have nine (9) to eleven (11) directors who serve a term of three years, elected at the shareholders’ meeting from persons of legal capacity through a nominating system adopted from 2006.
-A director may be re-elected.
+A director may be re-elected. |

 At least three (3) directors or one-fifth of all directors, whichever is higher, shall be independent directors.
-Their qualifications, shareholding limitations, whether or not they concurrently serve in other positions, methods of nomination and election, and other related matters shall be subject to applicable laws.
+Their qualifications, shareholding limitations, whether or not they concurrently serve in other positions, methods of nomination and election, and other related matters shall be subject to applicable laws. |

 According to Article 192-1 of the R.O.C.
-Company Act, UMC announced on March 19, 2021, the period for accepting the nomination of director candidates (including independent directors), the number of directors to be elected, the place designated for accepting the roster of director nominees and other necessary matters.
+Company Act, UMC announced on March 8, 2024, the period for accepting the nomination of director candidates (including independent directors), the number of directors to be elected, the place designated for accepting the roster of director nominees and other necessary matters.
 Any shareholder holding 1% or more of the outstanding shares of the Company may nominate candidate(s) for directors in writing.
-Any shareholder qualified to nominate may submit nominee(s) to the director, and shall send, during the nomination period from April 1 to April 12, 2021, the name, educational background, past work experience of the nominee(s), and other relevant documents to UMC via registered mail sent to the Finance Division of the Company.
-There were no nominations from stockholders except those from the Board during the nomination period.
+Any shareholder qualified to nominate may submit nominee(s) to the director, and shall send, during the nomination period from March 22 to April 2, 2024, the name, educational background, past work experience of the nominee(s), and other relevant documents to UMC via registered mail sent to the Finance Division of the Company.
+There were no nominations from stockholders except those from the Board during the nomination period. |

-Meeting Date | Major Resolutions |
+| Meeting Date | Major Resolutions |

-Approved the 2022 Business Report and Financial Statements Approved the 2022 distributable compensation for employees and directors Approved the 2022 Earnings Distribution Chart Approved to change Certified Public Accountant due to the internal reorganization of the CPA firm Approved the date of convening the 2023 Annual General Meeting, meeting agenda and submission period for shareholder proposals Approved capital budget execution Approved UMC's donation to UMC Science and Culture Foundation Approved the change of Chief internal auditor |
+Approved the 2025 Business Report and Financial Statements Approved the 2025 distributable compensation for employees and directors Approved the 2025 Earnings Distribution Chart Approved the Cancellation of Restricted Shares to Employees Stock Awards Approved the issuance of Restricted Stock Awards Approved the date of convening the 2026 Annual General Meeting, meeting agenda and submission period for shareholder proposals Approved the Change of the Company's Executive Leadership Approved UMC's donation to UMC Science and Culture Foundation |

-Approved the Q1, 2023 Consolidated Financial Statements Approved capital budget execution Approved the Cancellation of Restricted Shares to Employees Stock Awards |
+Approved the Q1, 2026 Consolidated Financial Statements Approved capital budget execution Approved the Cancellation of Restricted Shares to Employees Stock Awards Approved the Company’s 22nd share repurchase program |